mvolkmann/blog/src/smalltalk.md

 By convention, methods that should only be used by other methods in the same class are placed in the "private" message category.

-To remove a method in the System Browser, right-click it and select "remove method" or select it and press cmd-x.

 To add a method to a class:

 - Open a System Browser.
 - Select the category of the class in the top, first pane.
 - Select the class in the top, second pane.
-- Click "as yet unclassified" in the top, third pane.
+- Click the message category in which the new method will be placed, or select "as yet unclassified" in the top, third pane.
 - A starting template for a new method definition will appear in the bottom pane.
 - Change "messageSelectorAndArgumentNames"